efabrica-team/neoforms/README.md

 - Gives you a way to render rows and columns when building the form in PHP
 - Gives you a `readonly` mode to render a form for people who can't edit it by rendering regular text instead of inputs.
 (Say goodbye to grayed-out disabled fields!)
 - Gives you FormCollection for pre-styled AJAX-less Multiplier with built-in diff calculator
+- ControlGroup inside of a ControlGroup (tree structure)

 # Installation